ERnsTL/flowd/README.md

 Make them communicate in a network of components.

-Build a *data factory* in which components transform the passed data frames around to produce a uselful output.
+Build a *data factory* in which components transform the passed data frames around to produce a useful output.

 Components naturally make use of all available processor cores.